 There are two steps to the Family Child Care Growth application process:

 1) FCC Growth Application 1 : Submitting the required documentation to expand the capacity of your family child care.
 You must submit this application first, and it is anticipated that this application may take up to two hours to complete.
-Applications will be accepted until all funds are awarded or through August 31, 2023, whichever occurs first.
+Applications are accepted on a rolling basis through 2024 or until all funds are awarded, whichever occurs first.

 2) FCC Growth Application 2: Describing your expansion plans (number of children, hours of operation, and services provided) plus a list of your expansion expenses.
 You will receive a link to FCC Growth Application 2 after your FCC Growth Application 1 has been received and Accepted.
 It is anticipated that this application may take a few days to complete.
 Applications will be accepted through July 31, 2023 or until all funds are awarded.